Autonomous Brownian gyrators: a study on gyrating characteristics

 or equivalently,

-Let us assume that the NESS currents gyrate about the equiprobability contours, i.e., $\vec{v} \cdot \nabla \phi =0$.
-Then Eq.~\ref{eqn_cont2} shows that this is equivalent to the statement $\nabla \cdot \vec{v} =0$.
-Therefore, the NESS flow field can be compared to that of an ideal fluid, and $\displaystyle\frac{dP}{dt}= 0$ along any NESS trajectory.
-Now if we consider the point where $U$ is at its extremum.
-Then Eq.~\ref{eqn_J2} implies that $\vec{v} = \hat{\bf D} \nabla \phi$.
-Since $\hat{\bf D}$ is positive, the assumption that $\vec{v} \cdot \nabla \phi =0$ requires that $\phi$ is also an extremum, and therefore $\vec{v}$ must vanish at this position.
-The inverse statement is also true: nearby an extremum of $\phi$, since the flux is circulating about the extremum, there must be a stationary point within the circulating area.
-By this examination one concludes that $\vec{v} = \vec{0}$ at this extremum, and from Eq.~\ref{eqn_J2} one deduces that $U$ is also an extremum.
-Hence if the property $\vec{v}\cdot \nabla \phi = 0$ holds, then the potential extremum, the extremum of probability distribution, and the stationary point must coincide with each other.
+In this work we define a NESS flow path to be that following the movement of $\vec{v}_{\rm av}$.
+Let us assume that the NESS currents gyrate about the equiprobability contours, i.e., $\vec{v}_{\rm av} \cdot \nabla \phi =0$.
+Then Eq.~\ref{eqn_cont2} shows that this is equivalent to the statement $\nabla \cdot \vec{v}_{\rm av} =0$.
+Therefore, the NESS flow field can be compared to that of an ideal fluid, and $\displaystyle\frac{dP}{dt}= 0$ along any NESS flow path (it can also be understood knowing that the NESS flow path coincides with some equiprobability contour).
+Now we consider a stationary point of $U$, i.e., $\nabla U =\vec{0}$\cite{footnote}.
+Then Eq.~\ref{eqn_J2} implies that $\vec{v}_{\rm av} = \hat{\bf D} \nabla \phi$.
+Since $\hat{\bf D}$ is positive, the assumption that $\vec{v}_{\rm av} \cdot \nabla \phi =0$ requires that this point is also a stationary point of $\phi$, and therefore $\vec{v}_{\rm av}$ must vanish at this position.
+The inverse statement is also true: nearby a stationary point of $\phi$, since the NESS currents gyrate about the equiprobability contours, there always exist currents of different directions in a neighborhood about the stationary point of $\phi$.
+As the neighborhood of consideration approaches infinitesimal, this property can only be satisfied by the requirement that $\vec{v}_{\rm av}=\vec{0}$, i.e., the stationary point of $\phi$ must be a stationary point of flow, and from Eq.~\ref{eqn_J2} one deduces that $U$ is also a stationary point.
+From these discussions, one can conclude that if the property $\vec{v}_{\rm av}\cdot \nabla \phi = 0$ holds, then the stationary points of $U$ and $\phi$ and the stationary point of flow must coincide with each other.